laurentperrinet/Perrinet20PredictiveProcessing/README.md

     Visual areas are essential in transforming the raw luminous signal into a representation which efficiently conveys information about the environment.
-This process is constrained by various factors such as a wide variety of changes in the characteristics of the visual image but also by the necessity to be able to respond as quickly as possible to the incoming sensory stream, for instance to drive a movement of the eyes to the location of a potential danger.
+This process is constrained by various factors such as a wide variety of changes in the characteristics of the visual scene but also by the necessity to be able to respond as quickly as possible to the incoming sensory stream, for instance to drive a movement of the eyes to the location of a potential danger.
 To achieve this, it is